pashokman/all_actions_project/README.md

 <details>

 To work with sliders we should use ```ActionChains - drag_and_drop_by_offset``` method.
 !!!IMPORTANT!!!
-In firefox browser should pick up different coordinates than in chrome and edge.
+In firefox browser we should pick up different coordinates than in chrome and edge.
 ```
 ActionChains(driver)\
     .drag_and_drop_by_offset(element, Xpixels, Ypixels)\